ARTTS International: History

-After working many years in the theatre and television industry, Producer John Sichel fell out with the commissioners at the BBC due to his opinionated and strong views about quality over quantity and lack of originality in content being produced.

-In order to find what he felt would be a forum for creative output, John, along with co-founder and wife Elfie Sichel, converted a disused pig farm into a professional television, film, theatre and radio training facility, with the idea that learning should be by doing, rather than reading.
+Founder John Sichel had worked for many years as a producer with the BBC and ATV.
+In 1989, Sichel received a loan of £170,000 from the Rural Development Commission to convert Highfield Grange, a disused pig farm, into a professional television, film, theatre and radio training facility.
+His idea was that learning should be by doing, rather than reading.
+The centre also offered management training workshops for organisations outside the arts to learn team work while making a film.

 "ARTTS" was an acronym for Advanced Residential Theatre & Television Skillcentre".
 It was designed for trainees to live and learn together in a professional environment.
-In fact, one accommodation block was a suitably converted pig stables.
+It offered Foundation and Advanced one-year fee-paying courses with hands-on training in acting, directing, scriptwriting and technical skills in theatre, television, film and radio, as well as two and four-week residential courses for those already working in the industry who wanted to extend their skills.

-ARTTS opened in 1990 with 12 trainees, most of whom were interviewed before the facility had even been built.
-One of these trainees, Geoffrey Bicker, went on to become ARTTS Technical Director for over 10 years, and throughout this time ARTTS stood by its proud "94% Employment Record".
+ARTTS opened on 6 January 1990.
+22 students graduated from the first year.
+One of these trainees, Geoffrey Bicker, went on to become ARTTS Technical Director for over 10 years.
+During its years of operation, ARTTS had around 50 trainees a year from all over the world.

-Its on site training contained a 200-seat theatre, three television studios, a radio studio and full location equipment for television and 16mm and 35mm film.
+Its on site training contained a 200-seat theatre and a cabaret theatre, a television studio, control room and editing suite, a radio studio, sound recording studio and full location equipment for television and 16mm and 35mm film, plus costume and scenery workshops.
 With an emphasis on the personal as well as the professional, trainees were pushed to learn the essentials of how to keep and maintain a job and reputation as someone continually employable whilst nurturing their creativity and remaining enthusiastic.

-Despite its constant financial battles, ARTTS continued to provide skills to around 50 trainees a year from all over the world.
+ARTTS trainees presented plays locally by writers such as Shakespeare, Lorca and Orton.
+They also mounted productions at the Edinburgh Festival Fringe of plays they had written, acted and directed during their courses.
+In 1994, ARTTS International won a Fringe First award for When The Cradle Falls.

-On 5 April 2005, John Sichel died and despite attempts to continue this legacy, spearheaded by not only Elfie but their daughters Katrina Sichel and Tanya Byron, and former graduates Derek Donohoe and Geoffrey Bicker, ARTTS closed down six months afterwards.
-Geoffrey and Derek went on to form AON Productions, continuing the corporate video work of ARTTS Productions.
+On 5 April 2005, John Sichel died.
+Despite attempts to continue his legacy, spearheaded by his widow (and co-founder of ARTTS International) Elfie, and their daughters Katrina Sichel and Tanya Byron, with former graduates Derek Donohoe and Geoffrey Bicker, ARTTS closed down six months later.
+Donohoe and Bicker went on to form AON Productions, continuing the corporate video work of ARTTS Productions.

-The site has been restored to a usable state and now is the basis for GSP Studios, a small film company based in Yorkshire.
+The site was restored to a usable state and was the base for GSP Studios, a small film company based in Yorkshire, from 2011 to 2024.